Last week, I had the opportunity to spend some time with colleagues from SCU College who had come together for their annual planning day.

 PhD Q&A: Lucy Shinners investigates the role of artificial intelligence in healthcare

 Currently working as the Course Coordinator of Nursing and with an ICU nursing background, Lucy is used to working with technology in a clinical setting.
-Her interest in artificial intelligence (AI) began as it started to gain promenance at industry conferences.
+Her interest in Artificial Intelligence (AI) began as it started to gain prominence at industry conferences.
 After realising the considerable evidence-gap in related research, Lucy decided to centre her PhD around the current perceptions of AI in the healthcare industry.

 Do you find there is a lack of understanding of what AI actually is?

 In the studies we conducted, there was this real ‘Hollywood’ idea of artificial intelligence, but there is also a degree of ‘social sense-making’ that is occurring.
 Some healthcare professionals perceive AI as robots, others believe that it is computer technology that can think and act like a human being with emotions, insight and intention, for others again it is just a piece of technology that sits in the store room.